leipzig/SandwichesWithSnakemake/README.md

 ```
 You can only type in files and rules as targets.

-`peanut_butter_and_jelly_sandwich_recipe` is an implicit rule - it uses wildcards to define its imputs and outputs.
+`peanut_butter_and_jelly_sandwich_recipe` is an implicit rule - it uses wildcards to define its inputs and outputs.
 Can we run it?
 ```
 (raboso-env)[leipzigj@raboso snakemaketutorial]$ snakemake peanut_butter_and_jelly_sandwich_recipe
 RuleException in line 6 of Snakefile: